 The reduction in stress levels when using a sauna may be linked to a lower risk of cardiovascular events.

 One study, conducted in Finland, followed 2,315 men ages 42 to 60 over the course of 20 years.
-Findings suggested that people who use a sauna may have a lower risk of dying from cardiovascular disease.
+Findings suggested that people who use a sauna may have a

 Of the participants in the study, a total of 878 died from cardiovascular disease, coronary artery disease, or sudden cardiac death.
 Participants were categorized by how often they used a sauna, including once a week, two to three times a week, and four to seven times a week.